jjorissen52/echo_api/README.rst

-If you see a string like the one above, it means that a connection was successfully established and you've got the hard part done.
+If you see a string like the one above, it means that a connection was successfully established and you've got the hard part done

 .. code:: ipython3